 A minor consists of 18—24 units of upper division coursework specified by the department offering the minor.
-Completion and certification of a minor program of study leads to a transcript and diploma notation.
 Minors are an excellent way to develop skills and explore interests outside the chosen major.
 Because of the lower unit requirements to obtain a minor, many students pursue more than one.

 - Biological Sciences

 - This minor provides an opportunity for students in programs outside of the College of Biological Sciences to complement their studies with a concentration in biology.
 Students will experience the breadth of biology by taking courses in five core areas: molecular biology/ biochemistry, animal biology, plant biology, microbiology and ecology/evolution.